vwheeler63/MarkerStack/README.rst

 Of course, you can also select your own key bindings based on what feels most natural to you.

+Usage
+*****

+The following applies to every View on every platform:

+- [PUSH Key Binding] to PUSH a Marker (cursor and viewport positions).

+- [POP Key Binding] to POP a Marker (return to previous cursor and viewport positions).

+Menu Items
+**********

+The following menu items are installed with MarkerStack:

+Preferences > Package Settings > Marker Stack >

+- README:        opens this file
+- Settings:      opens a split-view of MarkerStack settings
+- Key Bindings:  opens a split-view MarkerStack key bindings

+Commands
+********

+- MarkerStack: Push Marker    Push current caret + viewport position onto stack
+- MarkerStack: Pop Marker     Pop caret + viewport position off stack
+- MarkerStack: Open Readme    Open README
+- MarkerStack: Settings       Split-view of MarkerStack settings
+- MarkerStack: Key Bindings   Split-view of MarkerStack key bindings

+Storage
+*******

+Each View only stores MarkerStack information until the stack becomes empty, and then that storage is removed again.
+In other words, Views with no PUSHED cursor (caret) positions are not burdened with any kind of storage, including across Sublime Text sessions.

 MarkerStack Gutter Symbol